The Story of the Shetland Bus

 Together with Orkney, Shetland is steeped in Norse history and that legacy continues to this day.
 One can only imagine that local people were delighted to help the Norwegian resistance efforts.

-How the Shetland Bus came to be
+How the Shetland Bus Came to Be

 View of the coastal area near Telavåg, Norway